 What is it?

-Employee Pulse is a single-question survey allowing businesses of all sizes to take regular pulse checks on employee happiness and take fast action to improve employee engagement.
+Employee Pulse is a single-question employee feedback survey allowing businesses of all sizes to take regular pulse checks on employee happiness and take fast action to improve employee engagement.
 The questions are customizable and employees have the option of replying anonymously.

 Why use it?